ThaisGabriele/ThaisGabriele/README.md

 <p> 🔭 I’m graduated in Computer Science. </p>
-<p> ⚡ Programming languages I know: C/C++, Java, Python and JavaScript.
+<p> ⚡ Programming languages I know: Python, R, C/C++, Java, and JavaScript.
-<p> 🌱 I’m currently learning more about Educational Data Mining and Learning Analytics.
-I'm also trying to improve my skills in data visualization. </p>
+<p> 🧠 I’m always learning something so currently I'm learning more about how to deal with Educational Data and Sports Data.
+I'm also trying to improve my skills in Data Visualization and in Statistics </p>
-<p> 👯 I’m looking to collaborate on educational projects. </p>
+<p> 👯 I’m looking to collaborate on educational projects or Sport Analytics projects </p>
 <p> 😄 Pronouns: she / her / ela </p>
 <p> 📫 How to reach me: </p>
   <li> <a href="https://www.linkedin.com/in/thais-gabriele/"> <img src="https://github.com/ThaisGabriele/ThaisGabriele/blob/main/images/linkedin.png" width="16"> </img>  Linkedin </a> </li>